npedder/moos-ivp-harmony/README.md

 # Notes:
 - Due to the limitations of pMarineViewer, large numbers of vehicles or survey areas with a large number of cell may freeze the viewer.
+- The layout of the deadspace in the UUV mission is contained in py/HARMONY/missionLayouts.py, and is used in py/HARMONY/MOOSHandler.py.